Relation algebras of Sugihara, Belnap, Meyer, and Church: Sugihara chains

 Then ${\con\Ch}_\I$ is the other copy of the Sugihara chain $\Ch_\I$ in $\sra_\I$.
 Observe that

-is closed under union, intersection, converse-complement, and residual. $\mathcal{X}_\I$ is also closed and commutative under relative product.
+is closed under union, intersection, converse-complementation, and residuation.
+In addition, $\mathcal{X}_\I$ is closed and commutative under relative multiplication.
 All the relations in $\mathcal{X}_\I$ are dense.
 The only non-transitive relation in $\mathcal{X}_\I$ is $\Di_\I$.
 When $\I=\{0\}$, $\mathcal\X_{\{0\}}$ coincides with the entire universe of $\sra_{\{0\}}$, reflecting the fact that the diversity relation $\neq$ is the only non-transitive relation in $\M_0$.